openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

    Make sure the compute node running the cinder-volume management driver has SSH network access to the storage system.

-To allow the driver to communicate with the Spectrum Virtualize family system, you must provide the driver with a user on the storage system.
+To allow the driver to communicate with the Storage Virtualize family system, you must provide the driver with a user on the storage system.
 The driver has two authentication methods: password-based authentication and SSH key pair authentication.
 The user should have an Administrator